 To identify the substance causing the injuries, lung samples from the patients were analyzed.
-The fat based substances identified as causing the injuries are not found in water based nicotine eliquid because they would separate in the container (oil and water).
+The fat based substances identified as causing the injuries can not be disolved in nicotine eliquid because they would separate in the container.

 The patients submitted the products they were vaping to help identify the cause of the injuries.
-Nicotine eliquids contained no unexpected or harmful chemicals but 9 out of 10 illegal THC carts contained vitamin E acetate which is used as a thinner.
+Nicotine eliquids contained no unexpected or harmful chemicals but 9 out of 10 illegal THC carts contained vitamin E acetate which is used as a cutting agent.

 The Food and Drug Administration issued warnings that were specific to the injuries.
 To best ensure the public can make informed decisions about safety, the more specific information about the dangers, the better.

 Word spread on the street that illegal THC cartridges were making people sick.
 Law enforcement busted several illegal THC cartridge makers and distributors.
 A legal thinning agent, ‘Honey Cut’ was removed from the market.
 The injuries declined.